beefyfinance/beefy-v2/src/features/data/README.md

   It is not.
 - What is "zero" in "sortConfig" => sortConfig.deposited === false && sortConfig.zero === false
   Zero mean "hide zero balance"
+- how do you know if it's a moonpot vault?
+  It's in the partner config file
+- What is `launchpoolApr.apr;`
+  launchpoolApr === boost.apr
+- On the current beta, I don't see the boost border around the "fantom-bifi-maxi", but we have an active "moo_bifi-scream" boost.
+Isn't this a boosted vault?
+  We don't use "status": "active" to know if a boost is active, we use the periodFinish data fetched from the contract